-The minimum necessary action that the controller must take once Unidex 1 has sent the service request signal is to poll Unidex 1 by other system command until this is done.
+The minimum necessary action that the controller must take once Unidex 1 has sent the service request signal is to poll Unidex 1 by sending the query (serial poll) command Q < CR >.
+Unidex 1 waits until the query command is received, and will not respond to any other system command until this is done.
 The purpose of the query command Q < CR > is to transfer a status byte from Unidex 1 to the controller.
 The 8 bits of this status byte represent different internal states of Unidex 1.
 Serial polling may be done any time the Computer Interface is active, not necessarily only after a service request.